Airtable/blocks/docs/api.md

 ### BlockSdk

 Top-level container for the Blocks SDK.
-Can be imported as `'airtable-block'`.
+Can be imported as `'@airtable/blocks'`.

 #### Parameters